 r/Quibble Growth Analytics

-Post performance and team contribution analysis across 281 posts from April 2025 to April 2026.
+May 2026 post performance and team contribution analysis across 69 posts scraped from r/Quibble `/new`.

 Data snapshot